 - enough water to cover

 - Preheat your oven to 400 degrees.
 Place squash and onion in a large skillet & pour in enough water to cover.
-Turn the heat on medium-high, cover, & cook until tender – about 5 minutes.
+Turn the heat on medium-high, cover, & cook until tender – about 5-10 minutes, depending on how tender you like your squash.
 Drain well, and place in a large bowl.
 Set aside.

-- In a small bowl, whisk together the eggs, milk, butter, salt, & pepper.
-In another bowl, mix together the crumbled cheese crackers & the cheese.
+- In a small bowl, whisk together the eggs, milk, salt, & pepper.
+In another bowl, mix together the crumbled cheese crackers with the butter & then add the shredded cheese.
 Stir half of the crumb mixture into the squash along with the egg mixture.
 Combine well.
 Pour into a 2 to 3 quart casserole dish, and top with the remaining cracker/cheese mixture.
 Bake for 30 minutes.